 Post disturbance frequency outside the range from 59.4 Hz to 60.4 Hz; or

-Manual system adjustments in the planning horizon, such as system reconfiguration and re-dispatch of generation between contingencies in a planning event, or load shedding are needed in order to prevent Cascading or transient, dynamic, or voltage instability.

 ERCOT ISO, the TPs, or the TOPs may deviate from these criteria as necessary but should justify the reasoning for such deviation and the deviation should maintain or improve system reliability.
 TOPs shall communicate the deviation through ERCOT Client Services via email at ClientServices@ercot.com and phone at (512) 248-3900.

+3.7.
+IROL Determination Criteria

-An SOL is an IROL if the system performance response results in:
+An SOL is an IROL if studies performed in the Planning or Operations Planning horizon indicate that the system performance response resulting from exceedance of the SOL would result in:

+System Instability

-Loss of load in the Cascading or voltage collapse, either through manual action or as a consequence of the event (including loss of load as a result of Under Voltage Load Shedding (UVLS), is greater than a threshold as defined in Section 3.7 of this methodology.
+Loss of load, either through manual action or as a consequence of the event, including loss of load as a result of Under Voltage Load Shedding (UVLS), greater than a threshold as defined in Section 3.8 of this methodology.

-Trigger of automatic under frequency load shedding

-Observable inter-area oscillation with damping ratio less than 3%.

 The IROL Tv is 30 minutes unless a lower Tv is identified.
 [FAC-010-3 R1.3, R3.6; FAC-011-3 R1.3, R3.7].
 The IROL Tv may be set lower using engineering judgment, by considering factors such as, but not limited to, the risk of the event, equipment limitations and history of equipment operation in the area.

-3.7.
-Load Loss Threshold Guidelines
+3.8.
+IROL Load Loss Threshold Guidelines

-In the planning horizon and operations horizon, the value of the load loss threshold for a particular study will be six times 1% of the ERCOT Interconnection load level used in that study (6 x 1% x aggregate load level).
-ERCOT ISO, the TPs, or the TOPs may deviate from this guideline as necessary but should justify the reasoning for such deviation and the deviation should maintain or improve system reliability.

-The basis is that since frequency response for the ERCOT Interconnection is typically around 1% of system load for each .1 Hz change in frequency, by multiplying by a value of 6 (to represent a 0.6 Hz frequency response) results in a MW value that should result close to a 0.6 Hz frequency deviation.
-In ERCOT, generator protection is set greater than 60.6 Hz, based on ERCOT regional rules.
-While load of this magnitude will not typically be lost simultaneously, the guideline assumes simultaneous loss of load with no automatic frequency response which can be considered reliability margin [FAC-010-3 R3, R3.6; FAC-011-3 R3, R3.7].
+In the Planning horizon and Operations Planning horizon, if studies show that an SOL exceedance would result in a loss of load greater than 2000 MW as a result of instability, cascading or uncontrolled separation, that SOL is an IROL.
+These studies must adequately quantify the load that would be lost by exceeding the SOL during potential operating conditions for the duration of the validity of the determination, in order to make this determination.

 4. Distribution of Documents and SOLs